MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `title` | `String` | ** **Required.**                      |
 | `description` | `String` | ** **Not Required.**                       |

+This Method Generate Text Format For Project Detail That You Want To Add It To ReadMe File.

 * AddAcknowledgement(generator, acknowledgement)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `acknowledgement` | `Acknowledgement` | ** **Required.**                      |

+This Method Generate Text Format For Acknowledgement That You Want To Add It To ReadMe File.

 * AddAcknowledgement(generator, title, link)